jakestanley/setup_linux/README.md

 Install software that's used to play media.
 This is in a separate script because there may be installations such as headless servers that don't need media playback capabilities.

 ## install-gui-common.sh
-Install gui programs used commonly in all contexts.
+Install commonly used gui programs.

 ## install-personal.sh
 Install programs used at home only.